Rybus07/space-legends-data/README.md

 **Common Issues:**

-* **FileNotFoundError**: Update file paths in notebooks to match your directory structure if different than provided
+* **FileNotFoundError**: Update file paths in notebooks to match your directory structure if different from the provided
 * **API Rate Limiting**: The Space Devs API allows 15 requests/hour.
 The pagination code includes automatic pausing.
 * **Missing Values After Merge**: Normal - not all launches have complete data in the API
 * **Google Drive Mount Issues**: Re-run the drive.mount() cell in Colab
-* **Google Colab Session Timeout**: Files saved to Colab's temporary storage will be lost after session timeout.
+* **Google Colab Session Timeout**: Files saved to Colab's temporary storage will be lost after the session timeout.
 Save important files to Google Drive to prevent data loss.
 * **Size of JSON**: Size of the file after full collection (of more than 7,000 launches) is more than 341MB.
 The file will need to be saved in Google Drive or zipped for GitHub.

-For questions about the project, contact team members (see Authors section).
+For questions about the project, contact team members (see the Authors section).

 ## Authors